Research Roundup: diagnostic and prognostic cancer markers

 3. Sirtuin1 expression and survival in endometrial and clear-cell uterine cancer (Beyer et al. 2020)

-The results show that SIRT1 predicts better overall survival in endometroid cancer of the uterus than in patients lacking SIRT1.
-Progression-free survival was better in uterine endometrioid, and clear-cell carcinoma for patients with SIRT1 expressed.
+The study shows that SIRT was significantly higher in endometroid carcinoma than in uterine clear cell carcinoma.
+SIRT1 predicted better overall survival in endometroid cancer of the uterus than in patients lacking SIRT1.
+Progression-free survival was better in uterine endometrioid and clear-cell carcinoma for patients with SIRT1 expressed.